 If you're happy with 10 sprockets on your back wheel, but want hydraulic disc brakes, then Shimano has these brakes for you, matching the colour and styling of the rest of the Tiagra ensemble.

 The 105 level hydraulic disc brakes are based on the RS685 hydraulic brakes with mechanical shifting (below), but have a new ergonomically shaped hood design.
 To save weight, and keep the cost down, the brake levers are aluminium rather than carbon fibre.
 There's 10mm of reach adjustment so you can tune the lever to your hands.

-Shimano announced these Tiagra-level disc brakes in March 2016 and they're now a common sight on bikes around the £1,200 mark.
+Shimano announced these Tiagra-level disc brakes in March 2016 and soon became a common sight on bikes around the £1,200 mark.
 The lever shape looks very much like that of the 11-speed RS505 hydraulic lever, although the BR-RS405 lever is 10-speed rather than 11-speed.
-Tiagra is currently Shimano's only 10-speed road system, so while they're not startlingly cheaper than 105, they're the only game in town of you want to upgrade a 10-speed-equipped bike to hydraulic stoppers until the proper Tiagra brakes were launched.
+Tiagra is currently Shimano's only 10-speed road system, so while they're not startlingly cheaper than 105, they were the only game in town if you wanted to upgrade a 10-speed-equipped bike to hydraulic stoppers until the proper Tiagra brakes were launched.